Skip to content

 Around 5.5 million Americans are classified as being problem or pathological gamblers.

-• Withdrawals
+• Jackpot

 Economic problems

-Problem gamblers can rack up debt very quickly, and are significantly more likely to have severe financial issues than nongamblers.
+Problem gamblers can rack up debt very quickly and are significantly more likely to have severe financial issues than nongamblers.

 • Work Issues